ncsa/Delta_doc/docs/source/user_guide/running_jobs.rst

 ~~~~~

 While being interactive like ``srun``, ``salloc`` allocates compute resources for you, while leaving your shell on the login node.
 Run commands on the login node as usual, use``exit`` to end an salloc session early, and use srun with no extra flags to launch processes on the compute resources.
-(Replace ``your_account_name`` with one of your available accounts; these will be listed under 'Project' when you run the ``accounts`` command.)
+(Replace ``account_name`` with one of your available accounts; these will be listed under 'Project' when you run the ``accounts`` command.)

 .. code-block::

    $ salloc --mem=16g --nodes=1 --ntasks-per-node=1 --cpus-per-task=2 \
      --partition=gpuA40x4-interactive,gpuA100x4-interactive \
-     --account=your_account_name --time=00:30:00 --gpus-per-node=1
+     --account=account_name --time=00:30:00 --gpus-per-node=1
    salloc: Pending job allocation 2323230
    salloc: job 2323230 queued and waiting for resources
    salloc: job 2323230 has been allocated resources